0xcf/decal-web/_sections/intro.md

 #### Fall 2020

-> **Website Under Construction:** The DeCal website is in the process of being updated for the Fall 2020 semester.
-The current content (including slides, labs, and dates) is from Fall 2019.
-Check back later for Fall 2020 materials or [view previous semesters' offerings](/archives.html).

 This course will cover the basics of setting up and administering a production-quality Linux server environment.
 By the end of this course, we expect you to: